mspnp/fabrikam-dronedelivery-workload/README.md

 # Azure Kubernetes Service (AKS) Fabrikam Drone Delivery - Shared services

-This repository contains source files for services that are shared by the [Microservices](https://github.com/mspnp/microservices-reference-implementation) and [fabrikam-drone delivery](https://github.com/mspnp/aks-fabrikam-dronedelivery) reference implementations.
+This repository contains source files and build instructions for microservices that can be consumed by any reference implementation.

 ## The Drone Delivery app

 The Drone Delivery application is a sample application that consists of several microservices.
 Because it's a sample, the functionality is simulated, but the APIs and microservices interactions are intended to reflect real-world design patterns.
-There are two reference implementations that share the same.
-There two versions the basic (called microservices reference implementation) and the advanced (called fabrikam-drone delivery reference implementation), both share the same set of microservices.

 ## Microservices and folder structure